julianomacielferreira/Python-Code-Interview-Problems/problem-7/README.md

         Args:
             node1 (any): The first node.
             node2 (any): The second node.

+        Note:
+            This method adds an edge between two nodes in both directions, making the graph undirected.
         """
         if node1 not in self.adjacency_list:
             self.adjacency_list[node1] = []